-- CM-5.7.3 For some banks, the CBB may determine it prudent to set lower exposure limits than the ones given in this Module. - CM-5.7.4 Should any bank incur, or may incur an exposure to an individual counterparty (other than an exempt exposure) which results in or may result in it exceeding any of the limits set out above, this should be reported immediately to the CBB for its consideration.
-Where the exposure or counterparty is not exempt, action should be taken to immediately bring the exposure back within applicable limits as soon as possible.
+CM-5.7.3 For some banks, the CBB may determine it prudent to set lower exposure limits than the ones given in this Module.

+Should any bank incur, or may incur an exposure to an individual counterparty (other than an exempt exposure) which results in or may result in it exceeding any of the limits set out above, this must be reported immediately to the CBB for its consideration.
+Where the exposure or counterparty is not exempt, action must be taken to immediately bring the exposure back within applicable limits as soon as possible.